 Medullary sponge kidney is an uncommon disorder in which the urine-containing tubules of the kidneys are dilated.

-A doctor may suspect medullary sponge kidney based on the symptoms.
-X-rays of the kidneys reveal calcium deposits if there are any.
-The diagnosis is usually made by computed tomography (CT).
-Ultrasonography may help but may not detect tiny fluid-filled sacs (cysts) lying deep within the kidneys.
+A doctor may suspect medullary sponge kidney based on the symptoms and results of imaging tests done for other reasons.
+Imaging tests of the kidneys reveal calcium deposits if there are any.
+The diagnosis is usually made by computed tomography (CT), usually showing calcium deposits and widened (dilated) urine-containing tubules in the kidneys.

 Most people do well without treatment.
 Treatment may be necessary if infection develops or if medullary sponge kidney causes calcium to deposit and repeatedly form stones.
-Treatment for calcium stones is high fluid intake (more than 2 quarts [2 liters] per day) and a diet that is low in sodium, normal in calcium, and low to normal in protein.
-Sometimes a thiazide diuretic or amiloride is recommended.
-Surgery may be needed if the urinary tract becomes obstructed.
+Treatment for calcium stones is high fluid intake (more than 2 quarts [2 liters] per day) and a diet that is low in sodium, normal in calcium, high in potassium, and low to normal in protein.
+Sometimes a thiazide diuretic is recommended.
+Surgery may be needed if the urinary tract becomes blocked.
 Infections are treated with antibiotics.